sachinsenal0x64/hifi-tui/README.md

 - We need volunteers who have Tidal subscriptions because we might get banned by Tidal.
 And Feel free to send PR's regarding spelling mistakes, incorrect grammar etc.

-- Before send PR first open issue
+- Before send PR first open a issue

 <br>